ThinkBigAnalytics/scalding-workshop/README.md

 ## For Further Information

 See the [Scalding GitHub page](https://github.com/twitter/scalding) for more information about Scalding.
 The [wiki](https://github.com/twitter/scalding/wiki) is indispensable.
+The Scaladocs for Scalding are [here](http://twitter.github.io/scalding/).

 I'm [Dean Wampler](mailto:dean@concurrentthought.com) from [Typesafe](http://typesafe.com).
 I prepared this workshop.
 Send me email with [questions about the workshop](mailto:dean@concurrentthought.com?subject=Question%20about%20your%20Scalding%20Workshop) or for [information about consulting and training](mailto:dean.wampler@typesafe.com?subject=Hiring%20Dean%20Wampler) on Scala, Scalding, the [Typesafe Reactive Platform](http://typesafe.com/platform), and other Hadoop and *Big Data* technologies.